MoSehsah/scg-ai/README.md

-# Spring Cloud Gateway Extensions
+# Spring Cloud Gateway AI Extensions

 The Goal of this project is to provide a set of extensions to the Spring Cloud Gateway project.